 Do Bees Live Where They Sleep?

 Honey bees live and sleep in the same place.
 This can be the nest they’ve built out in the wild or a beehive provided by a caring beekeeper.
-Honey bees go back to their nest or hive when the sun goes down and sleep throughout the night.
+When the sun goes down, honey bees go back to their hive and sleep.

 Some species of bees live and sleep in different places.
 For example, the male blue banded bees sleep outside.
 They hold on to a twig, stem, or edge of a leaf and curl their legs under their bodies when they go to sleep.
 This is common in solitary bee species where bees don’t live in big colonies.
 Instead, each female builds a nest for herself while the male bees will sleep in the open sheltered by plants, flowers, or any cover they can find.